-Even older Sandtown residents, who often lament that succeeding generations haven’t found real work and bring gunplay to the neighborhood, say that younger men have faced indignities and pain that they never should have.
+Even older Sandtown residents, who often lament that succeeding generations haven’t found real work and bring gunplay to the neighborhood, say that younger men face indignities at the hands of cops that they never should have.
 Around the time of Gray’s arrest, it was routine to see police jack up people on corners, Booze says.
 “Then, they’d pull their pants down in front of the public to search them, or taser them, or throw them on the ground,” she says.
 “They were getting away with murder the way they treated people.”

-Police have been too concerned “with quantities of arrests, not quality,” adds Warren Brown.
-“They treat the courts like a dumping ground and make an ever-increasing percentage of the population unemployable.”

-Pettit says decriminalizing drugs would go a long way toward getting Sandtown closer to justice, though he admits it will be difficult to replace the income the illegal economy provides there.
-“We managed to figure it out after he we did it with alcohol [after repealing prohibition],” he says.
-“We’ll just have to bite that bullet again.”

-Police have endured a beating of their own, literally and figuratively, since Gray’s arrest.
-They have taken a noticeable step back from the aggressive approach of clearing corners that they used prior to Gray’s death, residents say.
+Since Gray’s arrest, the cops have taken a noticeable step back from the aggressive approach of clearing corners that they used prior to Gray’s death, residents say.
 There is a bit more breathing space.

-Still, as police patrol the area, they see dealers on corners.
-Most street drugs are still illegal.
-They tear the city’s most vulnerable people apart.
-They bring violence with them.
-Protecting law-abiding citizens from all that is paramount, just as it was before April 12.

-“When I look around Sandtown, I see a lot of nice people,” says Major Sheree Briscoe, who was brought on to run Western District in May.
-“A lot of people meet on the corners just to meet.
-Others are doing something else.
-It’s our job to separate that out.”

-Since Briscoe took over in May, the guys on Bakbury Court aren’t noticeably impressed. (“Police is police,” says one.)
-But Earl Williams and others have seen improvements in how the police treat Sandtown.
+The guys on Bakbury Court aren’t noticeably impressed. (“Police is police,” says one.)
+But Earl Williams and others have seen improvements in how the force treats Sandtown since Briscoe’s arrival.
 “She comes to whatever meeting she’s invited to and listens,” Williams says.
 “Things are different now.
 I haven’t seen anybody chased in a while.”

-While the streets have cooled a bit since April and through the summer, other forces have been at work to offer young Sandtowners and others with police records a way out.
+The death of Freddie Gray—and the groundswell of protest that followed—has already spurred other changes.
 State laws that went into effect in October allow people arrested but not convicted of crimes to expunge their records.
 Petty marijuana convictions can now be wiped clean as well.
-A “Second Chances Act” shields nonviolent misdemeanor convictions from public view after a 3- to 7-year period, giving people a better shot at finding jobs.
-In August, the state issued guidelines that strongly condemn racial profiling by police.
+A “Second Chances Act” shields nonviolent misdemeanor convictions from public view after a 3- to 7-year period, giving offenders a better shot at finding jobs.
+In August, the state’s Department of Justice issued new law enforcement guidelines that strongly condemn racial profiling by police, making Maryland the first state to follow the federal guidelines banning discriminatory profiling issued in December 2014.

-City officials are looking to extend the Safe Streets program, which uses ex-convicts to defuse neighborhood disputes that often involve drugs, to Sandtown.
-The program has been rocked twice by scandal, but has a track record of lowering violence in the 6 neighborhoods where it has been used.
+City officials are looking to extend the Safe Streets anti-violence program to Sandtown.
+The program, based on the principles of violence interruption pioneered by Chicago’s CeaseFire program, employs former offenders to defuse neighborhood disputes before they escalate.
+The program been shown to be effective in lowering gun violence in the 6 sites where it has been used, but it’s also been rocked by troubles, most recently in July when police found guns and drugs stashed in an East Baltimore program site office.